The Worship Hour – 10:30 AM

 We have blended worship at Wright Memorial.
 This means we blend together various kinds of worship styles, not too formal, not too informal.
 We use some of the great hymns and anthems of the Christian Church.
 We use some of the old gospel songs and some of the new praise songs.
 We use some Presbyterian hymns as well as some hymns of other traditions.
 We use some spirituals and some hymns of the African American tradition, blue grass and country western music.

-Over and over again people are heard saying ” I felt like Pastor Lewis was talking right to me!”
+Over and over again people are heard saying ” I felt like the was talking right to me!”
 Sermons at WMPC are based on scripture’s application to our lives today.
-Pastor Lewis will often preface his remarks by reminding you that you may only need to focus on one Bible verse or one aspect of the sermon, take it home, mull it over, try to wrestle with its meaning for your life.
+The sermons are often prefaced by remarks reminding you that you may only need to focus on one Bible verse or one aspect of the sermon, take it home, mull it over, try to wrestle with its meaning for your life.
 Sermons cover topics such as ” What is your life’s biggest crisis?”, “Why do you always feel alone?”, “Are you fearful of tomorrow?”.
-Pastor Lewis provides written summaries of every sermon with scripture verses for you to take home for further study.

 Our Church provides a Healing portion of the Service on the last Sunday of alternate months.
-Intercessory prayers are given and those who would like the laying on of hands come forward for prayers specifically for them, said by Pastor Lewis and Pat Jones, the Healing Team.
+Intercessory prayers are given and those who would like the laying on of hands come forward for prayers specifically for them, said by our Pastor.

 Children are welcome in our church service.
 We love to hear little voices pipe up now and then.
 They are our future!
 But when parents prefer, children under 5 may go to the Nursery on the lower level during the service.
 They will be supervised by an adult or older youth and will be able to play or do crafts under supervision.